Tullylease GAA: 1950s

 In 1952, a Tullylease and Freemount combination led to the formation of Allow Rovers.
 Competing in the Avondhu division, Rovers won the 1953 North Cork JBHC against Doneraile.

-Tullylease GAA club won three divisional titles from 1958-61.
-This era started with a return to the Duhallow final in 1957 after a 12 year absence.
+Tullylease GAA club won three divisional titles from 1958 to 1961.
+This era started with a return to the Duhallow final in 1957 after a 12-year absence.
 Tullylease were outsiders, facing three-in-a-row seeking Banteer.
 A late goal for Banteer to resulted in a replay.
-In the replay, Banteer scored six goals in the opening half to win by 9-7 to 2-2.
+In the replay, Banteer scored six goals in the opening half to win by 9–7 to 2-2.

 Tullylease strengthened their team with recruitments for the 1958 championship.
 Tullylease defeated Banteer in the semi-final to set up a tie with Kanturk in the final.
-Tullylease entered the divisional final as favourites and lived up to their rating to record a 4-4 to 0-3 victory.
+Tullylease entered the divisional final as favourites and lived up to their rating to record a 4–4 to 0–3 victory.

 From 1959, Tullylease saw off Castlemagner and Newmarket in their side of the draw.
 On the opposite side, Banteer had beaten Kilbrin only to be defeated by Kanturk in the semi-final.
-That resulted in a repeat of the previous season's final, which Tullylease won by 2-5 to 2-3.
+That resulted in a repeat of the previous season's final, which Tullylease won by 2–5 to 2–3.

 1990s

 Tullylease continued to field hurling teams in junior b competitions.
 They won the 1990 and 1993 Duhallow Junior B Hurling Championship.
-1990 marked the clubs first hurling championship in several years and done so by defeating Kilbrin 4-16 to 1-07.
+1990 marked the clubs first hurling championship in several years and done so by defeating Kilbrin 4–16 to 1-07.
 This success at divisional level helped Tullylease reach three county finals, unfortunately losing all three Cork Junior B Hurling Championship finals.
 These loses came in 1992, 1995, 1998.